sukzorg/sukzorg/README.md

 - 👋 Hi, I’m @sukzorg
-- 👀 I’m interested in Php, Pyhton, Design, Photography
+- 👀 I’m interested in Php, Python, Design, Photography
 - 🌱 I’m currently learning Pyhton
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...